senesis/sandbox/compatibility_with_CliMAF.md

 ## Compatibility between the IS-ENES3 standard interface and CliMAF
 CliMAF is a natural candidate for being one of the `tools` using the ISI.
+We will comment on two levels of compatibilities:
+- shallow compatibility: can CliMAF execute a script that follows the ISI?
+- deep compatibility: does the ISI affect some functionalities of CliMAF?

 ###  Shallow compatibility
 CliMAF interface design is quite different from ISI's: